Updated Prestashop SEO guide to rank better in Google

 First, I suggest you define the strategic keywords you want to work with and rank for.
 Use Google Keyword Planner and Google Trend to find the most used keywords in online searches in your niche.
 Try to find high traffic keywords but with weak SEO and PPC competition.

-If your website is old and with a strong online authority (PageRank for excample) you can target competitive keywords, otherwise it is better to start with less competitive keywords.
+If your website is old and with a strong online authority (PageRank for example) you can target competitive keywords, otherwise it is better to start with less competitive keywords.

 Hosting and domain name

 There is no better hosting for Prestashop as there is no absolute best restaurant.
 Prestahop is a dynamic OpenSource CMS that is based on database, it is not a static site so database and web server performance are critical to getting a quick page load.
-However, a site with 10 visits per month has a lot more loyalty to a site that receives 1 million users per day, so the choice of server and investment depends on many variables.
+However, a site with 10 visits per month has less needs than a website that receives 1 million users per day, so the choice of web server and investment depends on many variables.

 I recommend you evaluate a VPS, a dedicated server or a cloud hosting (one of the best IMHO is DigitalOcean).
-The budget to invest depends on the traffic volume you expect.
-Hosting must have Linux, Nginx or Apache, PHP in Fastcgi (PHP 7 is faster than previous verions) and possibly the mod_pagespeed module enabled (available only for Apache).
+The budget to invest depends on the traffic volume you expect to receive.
+Hosting machine must have Linux, Nginx or Apache, PHP in Fastcgi (PHP 7 is faster than previous verions) and possibly the mod_pagespeed module enabled (available only for Apache).
+And of course you need mySQL.

-Regarding the domain name I look for original, possibly short and recognizable TLD (Top Level Domain).
-If you are starting a project from scratch with a new site you could try to purchase a old domain that contains keywords related to your business and products/services.
-For example a good domain name uses product name, your brand name, or by directly inserting the type of product sold, for example: madetomeasure.com, …
+Regarding the domain name I usually look for original, possibly short and recognizable TLD (Top Level Domain).
+If you are starting a project from scratch with a new website you could try to purchase a old domain that contains keywords related to your business and products/services.
+For example a good domain name could have a product name, your brand name, or by directly inserting the type of product sold, for example: madetomeasure.com.

 Use a domain as short as possible so that users can remember it easily.

-Friendly URLs are keyword-rich URLs and are used to avoid URLs with IDs, serial numbers, or URLs that are too long and difficult to interpret by the end user.
+Friendly URLs are keyword-rich URLs and are used to avoid URLs with parameters and IDs, serial numbers, or URLs that are too long and difficult to interpret by the end user.

-To turn on the Friendly URL feature in Prestashop, access the control panel and navigate to Preferences> SEO and URLs as shown in the figure.
-In this screen you can edit the list by editing URLs as you like.
+To enable the Friendly URL feature in Prestashop, access the control panel and navigate to Preferences> SEO and URLs as shown in the figure.
+In this screen you can edit URLs as you like.

-racters), unreadable names, and stop-words.
+Avoid in URLs any special characters, symbols, unreadable names and stop-words.
 Within SEO, stop words are those words that, due to their high frequency in a language, are usually considered to be insignificant by search engines, ignoring them because they do not add or change the meaning of a sentence.
-Example of stop words are articles, prepositions and conjunctions.
+Example of stop words are definite/indefinite articles, prepositions and conjunctions.

-Use the dash (-) to separate the keywords.
-Prestashop can create problems with duplicate URLs, since even after you’ve enabled Friendly URLs, you can still access pages with the old URL structure.
+Use the dash (-) to separate the keywords, avoid blank spaces.
+Actual version of Prestashop can create problems with duplicate URLs, since even after you’ve enabled Friendly URLs, you can still access pages with the old URL structure.
 Also, each time you change a product name or move it to a different category, the old URL still works.

-As we know, Google only wants one URL per page (canonical URL), otherwise it may duplicate duplicate pages.
-To resolve this problem activate the canonical tag and fix the internal links so that all links link to the default URL of each page.
-A full site scan with Screaming Frog is the best way to locate these kind of problems.
+As we know, Google only wants just one URL per page (canonical URL), more URLs with the same content could generate duplicated indexed content.
+To resolve this problem activate the canonical tag and fix the internal links so that all links points to the default-canonical URL of each page.
+A full website scan with Screaming Frog is the best way to locate these kind of problems.

 In case your web server does not support the Friendly URL you will notice a red warning telling you that the MOD_REWRITE module is not active.
 Ask your webmster or host support to enable MOD_REWRITE through the PHP.INI file or .HTACCESS file.